LisaMacCarrigan/drupal-cryptography/README.txt

 -Your final result should be in all lowercase.
 Be sure to validate all input before calculating the result.
 Here are the validation rules:

--The shift value must be a positive integer
--The shift direction must be either "left" or "right".
+-(DONE) The shift value must be a positive integer al -(DONE) The shift direction must be either "left" or "right".
 -The only special characters that should be allowed in your input phrase are spaces and punctuation.

 Further Exploration: